Mathomat V5 Template

 (Class Pack of 40)

 Mathomat V5 geometry template, class pack of 40 templates.

-Like the the new Mathomat V3 and V4 templates, the Mathomat V5 is the same shape as the current Mathomat V2 design but it is 22% larger in area.
-Mathomat V5 has the same great selection of shapes, arranged in a user friendly hierarchical pattern around its central protractor that you would expect in a Mathomat.
-The larger Mathomat V5 size makes the following improvements possible;
+The Mathomat V5 template is 22% larger in area than the current V2 template.
+It has all the same great selection of shapes, arranged in a user-friendly hierarchical pattern around its central protractor that you would expect in a Mathomat.
+The larger Mathomat V5 template includes many great new features, including:

 Larger shapes to draw with

 In the Mathomat V5 template the side length of the larger group of polygons has been increased to 20mm (from 15mm in the Mathomat V2 template).
 This allows for drawing useful sized nets to construct polyhedra and other 3-D shapes and for the drawing of larger 2-D patterns such as tessellation designs.
 It is easier for students to see the geometric structure of these larger shapes.

 A useful feature of the Mathomat V5 template is that its larger regular polygons now include a full set of pattern block shapes, which can be used in 2-D drawings to explore the many geometric designs that both primary and secondary schools have developed for these widely used concrete materials.